Used car prices: Leveraging the trend for affordable car financing

 FAQ

-What is the difference between a balloon financing and a three-way financing?
+What is the difference between balloon financing and three-way financing?

-Both types of financing are characterised by low monthly instalments and a high final payment.
-However, with three-way financing, you have three options at the end of the term: returning the car, paying the final instalment, or taking out follow-up financing.
-With balloon financing, the final payment usually has to be paid in full.
+Both financing types are characterised by low monthly instalments and a high final instalment.
+However, with three-way financing you have three options at the end of the term: return the car, pay the final instalment or take out follow-up financing.
+With balloon financing, the final instalment usually has to be paid in full.

 How can I improve my credit rating for a car loan?

 Check your Schufa entries for accuracy.
-Additionally, if possible, consolidate several small loans into one to reduce the number of creditors.
+Also, if possible, consolidate several small loans into a single one to reduce the number of your creditors.
 A higher down payment also improves your negotiating position and the loan terms.

-Is it more sensible to take out the loan from the dealer or a bank?
+Is it more sensible to take out the loan through the dealer or with a bank?

-By taking out a loan from an independent bank, you can present yourself as a cash buyer to the dealer.
-This often gives you better negotiating leverage and can lead to discounts of three to five percent.
-However, always compare the total costs of both options.
+By taking out a loan with an independent bank, you can present yourself to the dealer as a cash buyer.
+This often gives you greater room for negotiation and can lead to discounts of three to five per cent.
+However, always compare the total cost of both options.

 What loan term is recommended for a car loan?

-A shorter term, for example up to five years, results in higher monthly payments but lower overall costs, as you pay interest over a shorter period.
-Longer terms reduce the monthly burden but increase the total amount of interest paid.
+A shorter term, for example up to five years, leads to higher monthly instalments, but lower overall costs, as you pay interest over a shorter period.
+Longer terms reduce the monthly burden, but increase the total interest paid.

-Yes, recent analyses confirm this.
-On average, a three-year-old electric car retains only 51.5% of its original value, whereas a petrol car retains 64%.
-This is due to rapid technological advancements and uncertainty about battery lifespan.
+Yes, current analyses confirm this.
+A three-year-old electric car has an average residual value of just 51.5 per cent of its new price, whereas a petrol car stands at 64 per cent.
+This is due to rapid technological advances and uncertainty about battery life.

-A credit rating-independent interest rate means that all customers with sufficient creditworthiness receive the same interest rate, regardless of their individual Schufa score.
+An interest rate independent of creditworthiness means that all customers with sufficient creditworthiness receive the same interest rate, regardless of their individual SCHUFA score.
 This creates transparency and makes it easier to compare loan offers.